mypalmike/chessbot2020/README.md

 When it's your turn, just reply to the bot with a chess move.
 Both [Standard Algebraic Notation (SAN)](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)) and [Universal Chess Interface (UCI)](https://en.wikipedia.org/wiki/Universal_Chess_Interface) notation should work.
 If you're confused, just look at the grid.
 You can generally just type the starting and ending coordinates, like "e2e3" for moving a pawn forward.

+The bot only responds to moves which are replies to board tweets (tweets with images of the board state).
+It will not respond if you reply to one of its error tweets.
+If you make a mistake, just tweet abother reply to the board tweet.

 ## FAQ

 #### Q: What should I do if the bot doesn't respond?